 However, Astra has the edge when it comes to starter sites, particularly if you’re looking for a free theme.
 The base version also includes more features compared to the GeneratePress equivalent.
 Still, GeneratePress has the advantage with its level of community assistance and documentation.
 Crucially, this support is also free to access.

 Do you have any questions about finding the best WordPress theme for your site?
-Let us know in the comments section below!
+Let us know in the Comments are a feature of WordPress that allow users to engage in discussions about the content of a website. ...
+More section below!